Why has my veterinarian prescribed this medicine?

 - Make sure to tell your veterinarian what other medication you are giving to your pet.

-- Quite often your veterinarian may prescribe two different medications, and a drug interaction may be anticipated.
+- Quite often your veterinarian may prescribe two different medications, even if a drug interaction may occur.
 In this case, your veterinarian may vary the dose and/or monitor your pet more closely.

 - Contact your veterinarian if your pet experiences any unusual reactions when different medications are given together.